-4.2 Implications for earthen construction
+5.2 Implications for earthen construction

-Pull-out tests on single fibres, as described above, are clearly somewhat different to the loading and configuration of fibres mixed into rammed earth and compacted into place, however some useful implications can be identified.
-Firstly, the presence of fibres can be seen to improve the ductility of rammed earth and hence its safety for use in seismic regions, however it is also clear that this would be strongly dependent on the concentration of fibres in the mix (something obviously not studied here).
-Rammed earth stabilized with cement seems to work well with fibre reinforcement while with lime there does not seem to be much of advantage.
-Secondly, the failures likely to occur in fibre reinforced rammed earth in the field are interface failures rather than earth material failure, since in the field the insitu stresses will be much larger than those in the test specimens here, and hence the "prestressed" earthen material is less likely to fail itself.
-It is clear that any use of lime-stabilisation with fibres should be treated with caution.
-The results presented here suggest that interactions between stabiliser and fibre are markedly different between lime and cement.
+Pull-out tests on single fibres, as described above, are clearly somewhat different from the loading and configuration of fibres mixed into rammed earth and compacted into place; however, some useful implications can be identified.
+First, the presence of fibres can be seen to improve the ductility of rammed earth and hence its safety for use in seismic regions; however, it is also clear that this would be strongly dependent on the concentration of fibres in the mix (something obviously not studied here).
+Rammed earth stabilised with cement seems to work well with fibre reinforcement, while with lime there does not seem to be much of an advantage.
+Second, the failures likely to occur in fibre-reinforced rammed earth in the field are interface failures rather than earth material failure, since in the field the in situ stresses will be much larger than those in the test specimens here, and hence the 'prestressed' earthen material is less likely to fail itself.
+It is clear that any use of lime stabilisation with fibres should be treated with caution.
+The results presented here suggest that interactions between stabiliser and fibre are markedly different between lime and cement stabilisers.
 Since the latter is much more widely used in rammed earth, this may not be a significant issue for modern earth construction.
-If fibres are used then it also seem clear that surface condition is important, i.e. if polypropylene fibres are to be used then they should be processed to obtain similar features such as microfibrosity seen with natural fibres.
-This might add to the cost of the material but may be acceptable if long life was required of the material, sisal clearly having some issues in this respect (Augarde, 2015).
+If fibres are used then it is also evident that surface condition is important - that is, if polypropylene fibres are to be used then they should be processed to obtain similar features such as microfibrosity seen with natural fibres.
+This might add to the cost of the material but may be acceptable if long life was required; sisal clearly has some issues in this respect (Augarde, 2015).
+Clearly, the failure of earthen structures in seismic events (such as described in New Zealand in Morris et al., 2011) involves a range of interacting mechanisms, perhaps dominated by brittle failure in flexure or shear, or loss of bond between mortar and unit.
+The performance of many fibres, oriented in many directions, in a large wall to such events is clearly complex to predict; however, fundamentally the fibres can only offer additional resistance through pull-out or fibre rupture, and it is hoped that this will help to justify the simple study presented here.

-5. Conclusions
+6. Conclusions

 A programme of pull-out testing on fibres embedded into samples of rammed earth has been described offering some useful insights into the interactions between fibres and earthen construction materials.
-The most significant variables affecting pull-out strength are fibre length and water content, and cement stabilisation appears to add ductility to pull-out rather than a major strength benefit.
+The most significant variables affecting pull-out strength are fibre length and WC, and cement stabilisation appears to add ductility to pull-out rather than a major strength benefit.
 Lime stabilisation does not appear to be a safe choice for fibre-reinforced earthen materials.
-Further work is needed to extend this fundamental study to develop understanding of multiple and many-fibres embedded in earthen construction materials and then to the behaviour of the material insitu in real structures.
+Further work is needed to extend this fundamental study to develop understanding of multiple and many fibres embedded in earthen construction materials and then to the behaviour of the material in situ in real structures.